kaspersgit/ml_2_sql/Readme.md

 1. In the terminal in the root of this folder run:
   - `python3 run.py` (Mac/Linux)
   - `python run.py` (Windows)
-2. Follow the instructions on screen by selecting the example data and (similarly named) config file
+2. Follow the instructions on screen by selecting the example data and config file
 3. Check the output in the newly created folder

 ## Try it out using own data